kinshukgoel4/Metadata-Engine/README.md

 - Real-time Display: The Engine displays the video with bounding boxes around the detected people in real-time.
 - Hardware Dependency: The performance of the Engine relies on the hardware specifications of the machine it runs on, particularly the CPU and GPU.
 - YOLOv5 Model: The Engine benefits from the YOLOv5 model, which offers fast inference time and high accuracy.
-- Real-time Processing: On a mid-range machine with a decent GPU, the Engine can process videos in near real-time.
+- Real-time Processing: On a mid-range machine with a decent GPU, the Engine can process videos in near real-time factor of less than 1 depending upon the number of frames in video files
 - Optimization Strategies: Experimenting with different YOLOv5 models, adjusting input image size, and optimizing code for parallel processing and multi-threading can further improve the Engine's performance.
 - Scalability Considerations: To achieve real-time performance on weaker machines or handle larger videos, additional optimization may be required.